TUBELESS CONVERSION INDEX PAGE

-Why do some bikes have spoked wheels and others alloy?
+Why are some wheels spoked wheels and others one-piece?

 In the late 1970s ‘alloy’ (cast, forged, mag, composite etc) wheels came on the scene: a cutting edge, maintenance-free and a cool-looking progression from old-fashioned spokes.
 Whether they actually saved weight was dubious, and certainly some BMW alloys were notorious for cracking easily.
 Around 1977 Honda’s riveted Comstar wheels appeared on their CX500 and Dreams (left), but they still ran inner tubes.

 Tyre technology progressed and, just like car tyres, alloys were well suited to tubeless tyres.
 Running a spoked wheel with no inner tube, air will gradually leak where the spokes screw into the rim via the nipples.
 With tubeless, the valve and the tyre/rim interface are the only points of leakage.
 Tubeless valves (left) have rubber seals, and tubeless tyres have special beads (edges) to seal to a rim.

 Fashion being what it is, two decades into the second millennium and in the midst of an off-the-shelf retro revival, spoke wheels are now seen as cool-looking or signifying rufty-tufty adventure.
 But knowing that tubeless is safer, manufacturers have revived the innovative idea on Honda’s mid-1980s XL600M (below): make spoked wheels (cool + rufty) tubeless (safer + better).
 Now your top-of-the-range, fully spec’d ‘adventure’ version of some BMWs, KTMs, Triumphs and maybe others come with spoked tubeless wheels (left) while the lower-spec road-plodders’ version will have boring old alloys.

 Spoked wheels do still have a place on motorcycles, most commonly on proper dirt and rally bikes where it’s said they’re lighter, stronger, repairable and flex rather than crack.
 Tube-type tyres are thinner-walled and more flexible (good for dirt traction) and lighter too (good for racing).
 But canny dirt racers replace tubes with mousses (left) or similar solid foam inserts which are puncture immune and said to have an equivalent pressure of just 10psi.
 If they’re running tubes and get a flat they’ll just DNF and push the bike back to the van.
 It’s not a drama like it can be on the overland.